 - Box header: Name of feature, then license status, and then enforcement warning, if any.
-If you have not used your trial, then there will also be a Start trial button to the right. - See the License status and enforcement section for more information. - Allocated: The number of available licenses

-For traditional licensing, Meeting Management gets this number from the license files that are installed on your Call Bridges.
-For Smart Licensing, you enter the number, and Meeting Management verifies with the Cisco Smart Software Manager.

-• 90 day peak: Highest number of licenses used within the last 90 days host-reported.csv
+If you have not used your trial, then there will also be a Start trial button to the right. - See the License status and enforcement section for more information. - Reserved: The number of license reserved in Cisco SSM in case of SLR license reservation mode. - Allocated: The number of available licenses - For Smart Licensing, you enter the number, and Meeting Management verifies with the Cisco Smart Software Manager. - 90 day peak: Highest number of licenses used within the last 90 days host-reported.csv